Arkansas State Official Logos and Licensing

-All products must be approved by the athletic marketing office.
-Failure to obtain a license or approval form the athletic marketing office would be grounds for the seizure of all non-approved merchandise bearing the University's marks.
-It also could result in jail time and numerous fines if convicted.
+All products must be approved by the athletics marketing office.
+Failure to obtain a license or approval from the athletics marketing office would be grounds for the seizure of all non-approved merchandise bearing the University's marks.
+It also could result in jail time and numerous fines, if convicted.

 Can an alumni or student group sell products using the University's marks as a fundraiser?

 Before contacting local manufacturers regarding new products, designs, or and idea fundraiser, be sure to check with the athletics marketing office.
 They will be able to identify local manufacturers to produce the items, saving everyone time and effort.
 Also, items bearing the marks of Arkansas State University cannot be used in conjunction with another non-profit agency's marks in a fundraising effort for that group.